A Jam-Packed One Day In Florence Itinerary

 1. 8:00 AM: Oltrarno Viewpoints

-Start your one day in Florence bright and early by sipping espresso at Cafe degli Artigiani, a coffee lover’s dream cafe.
-You can grab pastries at Dolcissima Firenze.
+Start your day bright and early by sipping espresso at Cafe degli Artigiani, a coffee lover’s dream cafe.
+You can also grab pastries at Dolcissima Firenze.

 Then, get ready for some amazing views over the city from the Oltrarno.
 The best viewpoints in Florence are at Piazzale Michelangelo and the Basilica of San Miniato al Monte.